escalopa/script-installer/README.md

 # shell-installer

-shell installer is a set for shell files that helps to install services on linux automatically
+shell installer is a set of shell files that helps to install services on linux automatically

 **Requirement commands for installation `git` `curl`**

-## zsh
+## ZSH

 Default theme is `strug`